coreos/coreos-assembler/docs/kola.md

 Tests specified in `src/config/kola-denylist.yaml` will also be skipped regardless of whether the switch `--denylist-test` was provided.

+It's also possible to skip tests based on tags by prefixing the tag by `!`:

+`kola run --tag '!reprovision'`

 Example format of the file:

 ```yaml